 Patients with drug-resistant infections remain hospitalized for longer periods; they are also more likely to die.
 Worldwide, at least seven hundred thousand people are thought to die each year from drug-resistant illnesses caused by bacteria and other microorganisms.
 In the United States, the death toll from antibiotic-resistant infections is estimated to be more than thirty-five thousand per year, roughly on par with annual automobile fatalities.
 Some health analysts say that, without containment efforts, the world is on track for a post-antibiotic era in which superbugs could kill up to ten million a year by 2050.

 Resistance to antibiotics and other antimicrobials could also take a significant toll on the global economy.
 The World Bank projects [PDF] that antimicrobial resistance could cost $1 trillion to $3 trillion in lost output annually by 2030, with poor countries likely bearing the brunt of the impact.

 Are new antibiotics on the horizon?

 Many experts note the particular need for drugs that can halt what are known as gram-negative bacteria, which are among the toughest to treat.
-Of nearly fifty antibiotics currently in the pipeline, just a dozen appear to target gram-negative bacteria that the WHO has labeled critical threats.
+Of more than forty antibiotics currently in the pipeline, only about half appear to target the gram-negative bacteria that the WHO has labeled critical threats.
 “It’s not enough,” says Pew’s Talkington.
 “The response needs to match the threat.”